MikeR94/CI-Project-Milestone-1/README.md

         <br /><br />

 * ## Bugs Fixed
     * A console error appeared when inspecting the website with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and stated "Failed to load resource: the server responded with a status of 404 () /favicon.ico:1.
-After doing some research into this error, I found that this was simply due to the website not having a "favourite icon".<br /><br />
+After doing some research into this error, I found that this was simply due to the website not having a favicon.<br /><br />

     ![FavIcon Issue](assets/readme-images/favicon-issue-image.png)

-    *  After implementing the favourite icon, the console error had disappeared<br /><br />
+    *  After implementing the favicon, the console error had disappeared<br /><br />

     ![FavIcon Solved](assets/readme-images/favicon-solved-image.png)